Table of Contents

 1Terms and conditions apply.
 Roll over a minimum of $20K to receive the 1% match offer.
 Matches on contributions are made up to the annual limits.

-5 Ways that Could Potentially Minimize the Impact of Inflation on Retirement
+5 Steps that May Help Minimize the Impact of Inflation on Retirement

-While inflation can seem like a challenging or even scary part of retirement, there are several investment opportunities that may help you maintain purchasing power and reduce the risk of inflation.
+While inflation can seem like a challenging or even scary part of retirement, there are several investment opportunities that may help you maintain purchasing power and reduce the potential impact of inflation.

 1. Invest in the Stock Market

-However, stocks are risk assets, which means they are sensitive to market volatility.
+In addition, stocks are subject to risk, which means they are sensitive to market volatility.
 These price swings may not feel comfortable to investors who are in retirement so retirees tend to allocate a smaller portion of their portfolio to stocks to help manage market risk.

 2. Use Tax-Advantaged Retirement Vehicles

-To maximize the amount of savings you have by the time you reach retirement, start investing as early as you can in young adulthood in retirement accounts such as employer-sponsored 401(k)s or Individual Retirement Accounts (IRA).
+To maximize the amount of savings you have by the time you reach retirement, start investing as early as you can in young adulthood, using retirement accounts such as employer-sponsored 401(k)s or Individual Retirement Accounts (IRA).
 The more time your money has to grow, the better.

 With 401(k)s and traditional IRAs, the money in them grows tax-deferred; you pay income tax on withdrawals in retirement, when you might be in a lower tax bracket than you were during your working years.

 Another option is a Roth IRA.
-With this type of IRA, you pay taxes on the money you contribute, and then you can withdraw it tax-free in retirement.
+With this type of IRA, you pay taxes on the money you contribute, and then you can withdraw funds tax-free in retirement.

 Recommended: How to Open an IRA: 5-Step Guide for Beginners

-3. Do Not Over-Allocate Long-Term Investments With a Low Rate of Return
+3. Reconsider Long-Term Investments With a Low Rate of Return

-Because of this, retirees may want to consider keeping a portion of their investments in the stock market.
+Because of this, retirees may want to consider keeping a portion of their investments in the stock market, and consider using low-cost mutual funds or exchange-traded funds (ETFs), which offer some portfolio diversification.

-Treasury inflation-protected securities or TIPS, which are backed by the federal government, are designed to help protect investments against inflation.
-The principal value of the investment increases when inflation goes up and if there’s deflation, the principal adjusts lower per the Consumer Price Index.
+Treasury inflation-protected securities or TIPS, which are backed by the federal government, are fixed-income securities designed to help protect investments against inflation.
+The principal value of these bonds increases when inflation goes up and if there’s deflation, the principal adjusts lower per the Consumer Price Index.

 Finally, because they are more sensitive to interest rate fluctuation than other bonds, if an investor sells TIPS before they reach maturity, that individual could potentially lose money depending on the interest rates at the time.